A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.2 The provider trains board members on their social performance management responsibilities.

-Discuss the board’s role in SPM
+Discuss the board’s role in SEPM

 • Make strategic decisions about growth, prices, and profits that balance social and financial performance;